afogel/mining_rig_config/README.md

 # Remotely configging a mining rig

 This project is a tutorial for setting up an Ethereum mining rig from a remote location.
 While there exist many tutorials online, the hardware we used appears to be more obscure, so...enjoy!
-Hopefully this is helpful :)
+Hopefully this is helpful.

+It may go without saying, but this is a two man project that requires heavy involvement from the person who has access to the physical machine at the onset.
+Once the SSH tunneling is set up, the rest of the work can be done remotely.

+The steps we will follow to set this machine up is:
+- [X] Set up SSH tunneling into our machine
+- [X] Configure our local ssh so we don't need to type in passwords when using SSH
+- [] Set up VNC through the SSH tunnel in order to access a GUI (can be useful)
+- [] Install drivers (CUDA) so that our NVIDIA GPU work can be parallelized

 ## Beginning with the basics
+### Hardware inventory
+Apple Airport Extreme
+NVIDIA 1060
+NVIDIA 1070

+### Software Inventory
 We are configuring a rig running Ubuntu 16.04 LTS.
 The steps herein should be supported through April 2021 for a 64-bit architecture.

 ## Establishing SSH tunneling
 In order to connect to the mining rig using a remote machine, we need to:

-[X] Set up a static IP on our local machine
+- [X] Set up a static IP on our local machine

-[X] Configure the Router for Port Forwarding
+- [X] Configure the Router for Port Forwarding

 ### Setting up port forwarding for the router